SureTrader Review - Platform for Active Day Traders

 You can contact the SureTrader customer support team by telephone, e-mail, and Skype.
 They are available between 8:30-5:30 EST from Monday to Thursday and 8:30-4:30 EST on a Saturday.

-There have been a LOT of complaints about the level of support given by SureTrader, from long waits to incompetent answers and a less than helpful attitude.
+There have been complaints on review websites about the level of support given by SureTrader, from long waits to incompetent answers and a less than helpful attitude.

 If you’re coming to SureTrader as a complete beginner hoping to learn, you can forget about it.